 I always strive to grow my knowledge of coding and the algorithms involved therein.
-"Behind Deep Blue", a book about the AI that defeated the world chess champion in 1997, encouraged me to enrol into a two-week summer course on AI at the University of Oxford, where I studied different types of machine learning and the fundamentals of constructing a deep neural network.
-The books like "Clean Code" by Robert C. Martin and Andrew Hunt's "The Pragmatic Programmer" have given me valuable practical advice, drastically improving the quality of my code, making it more concise and efficient.
-Last summer, a two-week internship in a Swiss digital currency investing firm Euratek GmbH, showed me the challenges of dealing with the inherently volatile cryptocurrency markets, and the importance of effective software solutions to mitigate the unpredictability thereof, giving me invaluable experience as a result.
+Behind Deep Blue, a book about the AI that defeated the world chess champion in 1997, encouraged me to enrol into a two-week summer course on AI at the University of Oxford, where I studied different types of machine learning and the fundamentals of constructing a deep neural network.
+Clean Code by Robert C. Martin and Andrew Hunt's The Pragmatic Programmer have given me valuable practical advice, improving the quality of my code and making it more efficient.
+Last summer, a two-week internship in a Swiss digital currency investing firm Euratek GmbH, showed me the challenges of dealing with the inherently volatile cryptocurrency markets, and the importance of using effective software solutions to mitigate their unpredictability, giving me invaluable experience as a result.

-I believe that physical and mental health are intertwined, highlighting the essential nature of keeping active no matter the academic workload at hand.
-I played tennis for 7 years and have 4 years of MMA experience.
-I greatly enjoy volunteering, having recently coordinated a fundraiser, “Night Walk for the National Autistic Society".
-Not to mention that I was appointed to the position of the Digital Innovator in the Student Council.
+I believe that physical and mental health are intertwined, and as a result have played tennis for 7 years and have 4 years of MMA experience.
+I enjoy volunteering, having recently coordinated a Night Walk for the National Autistic Society, and was recently appointed to the position of Digital Innovator on the Student Council.
 This has given me a great opportunity to help out the college by, for example, administrating and improving a local rewards system "Epraise".